 If you would like to be a shomer, please give the office a call so we can add you to the list.
 Shomrim sit with a deceased after they have been shrouded and before the funeral so that they are never alone.
-If you would like more information, please give the office a call at 489-4550.
+If you would like more information, please call Norman Soroko at (757)641-3445.

 LADIES, PLEASE DON'T THROW AWAY YOUR OLD MASCARA - BRING IT TO OUR OFFICE SO WE CAN CLEAN THE BRUSHES AND PASS IT ALONG TO THE WILDLIFE REHABILITATOR WHO WILL USE THEM TO CLEAN THE BABY ANIMALS SHE GETS.
 SHE CAN ALSO USE PUPPY PIDDLE PADS AND 75 WATT INFRARED LIGHT BULBS.

 WE WILL COLLECT THESE ITEMS ALL YEAR, SO PLEASE DROP THEM OFF AT THE OFFICE.

 The next time you're at the synagogue, be sure to look at our Pet Memorial Board.

 It's located on the stair wall as you go up to Brody Auditorium.